-The common kestrel is a familiar sight hovering beside roadside verges with its pointed wings and long tail.
+The common kestrel is a relatively small bird of prey with pointed wings and a long tail.
+It is the second most common bird of prey in the UK after the buzzard, and is a familiar sight hovering beside roads and motorways or the edges of woodland as it searches for prey.
 Since the 1970s and the change in farming practices, they have adapted well to urban environments and can survive in city centres.

 Breeding birds: 46,000 pairs

-Male common kestrels have chestnut coloured upperparts with heavy black spots.
+Adult male kestrels have chestnut coloured upperparts with heavy black spots.
 Their rumps and tails are blue-grey and the tail has a black subterminal bar with white tips.
-Their primary and secondary flight feathers are black.
-They have yellow-brown underparts that are streaked with black.
+The primary and secondary flight feathers are black, and they have yellow-brown underparts that are streaked with black.

-Male kestrels have blue-grey heads with a black moustache and their chins are white.
-They have a hooked grey bill with a black tip.
-Their eyes are dark brown with a yellow eyering and their legs and feet are bright yellow.
+Kestrels have blue-grey heads with a black moustache and their chins are white.
+The hooked grey bill has a black tip and yellow cere, the eyes are dark brown with a yellow eye-ring, and their legs and feet are bright yellow.

-Kestrels nest in holes on ledges and cliff faces or buildings.
+Kestrels start breeding in April or May and some form pair-bonds for life.
+They nest in holes on ledges and cliff faces or buildings.
 They may also use holes in trees and will sometimes nest in colonies of up to 10 pairs.
 They build their nest from sticks and straw by simply lining the hole.